AdobeDocs/journey-optimizer.en/help/using/configuration/seed-lists.md

 >[!NOTE]
 >
->For journeys, the email delivery is sent to the seed addresses only on the journey first execution.
+>For recurrent journeys, the email delivery is sent to the seed addresses at every journey execution, provided that at least one profile reaches the email node.